 Adrian Dix was first elected as MLA for Vancouver-Kingsway in 2005 and re-elected in 2009, 2013, 2017, and 2020.
 He is the Minister of Health and Minister Responsible for Francophone Affairs.
-He is a member of the Treasury Board, the Planning and Priorities Committee, the Cabinet Committee on Social Initiatives, the Cabinet Working Group on Mental Health, Addictions, and Homelessness, and the Cabinet Working Group on COVID.
+He is a member of the Treasury Board, the Planning and Priorities Committee, and the Cabinet Committee on Social Initiatives.

 During his time as leader he played an instrumental role in advancing public policy changes.
 He shifted the debate on taxation with his proposal to raise corporate taxes, a position that eventually was adopted by the current government.
 Adrian’s work on the issue of skills training – its role in economic growth and reducing income inequality – has helped make it a focus of government.
 Similarly, his proposals for a BC wide colorectal cancer screening program, insulin pump coverage for young adults, and lower generic drugs prices have become provincial policy.